 Since 2006, 86 grants have been awarded and 12 proposals for shared resources have been funded.
 Each grant funds initial-stage research and is renewed for a second year.
 Each year the Geoffrey Beene Cancer Research Center’s Executive Committee reviews submissions of innovative research proposals.
 This highly competitive review process awards grants to the most compelling and profound ideas proposed by researchers from the Memorial Sloan-Kettering Cancer Center community.
 After completion of the funded project, grant recipients have gone on to develop their novel ideas and apply for further grants from external sources.
 Since 2007, for every dollar of direct support from the Geoffrey Beene Cancer Research Center, grant awardees received an additional $1.64 in follow-up funding from external sources based on the early-stage ideas supported by the Geoffrey Beene Cancer Research Center.

-Scott Lowe, PhD, Member in the Cancer Biology and Genetics Program serves as Senior Chair.
-David Solit, M.D., Director of the Center for Molecular Oncology and Associate Member in Human Oncology and Pathogenesis Program was appointed to a Geoffrey Beene Senior Chair in 2013.
-Ping Chi, MD, PhD, Assistant Member in Human Oncology and Pathogenesis Program and Kitai Kim, PhD, Assistant Member Cancer Biology and Genetics Program are currently appointed Geoffrey Beene Junior Faculty Chairs.
-Andrea Ventura, MD, PhD, Assistant Member in the Cancer Biology and Genetics Program, and Johanna Joyce, PhD and Ross Levine, MD, Assistant Members in the Human Oncology and Pathogenesis Program have previously held the Geoffrey Beene Junior Faculty Chairs.
-Since the establishment of the Geoffrey Beene Cancer Research Center, 22 Geoffrey Beene Graduate Fellowships have been awarded.
-We are proud to announce that in 2014 three Geoffrey Beene Graduate Fellowships were awarded to PhD students Hannah Johnsen, Michael Langberg, and Ryan Smith.
+Oversight of The Geoffrey Beene Cancer Research Center is provided by an Executive Committee.
+Scott Lowe, PhD, Chair of Cancer Biology and Genetics Program (CBG) was appointed to the Geoffrey Beene Chair in 2011.
+In 2013 David Solit, MD, Associate Member in the Human Oncology and Pathogenesis Program (HOPP) was appointed to a Geoffrey Beene Senior Chair.
+Ping Chi, MD, PhD, Assistant Member in the HOPP, Kitai Kim, PhD, Assistant Member in CBG, and Joseph Sun, PhD, Assistant Member in Immunology, are currently appointed as Geoffrey Beene Junior Faculty Chairs.
+Andrea Ventura, MD, PhD, Assistant Member in the CBG, and Johanna Joyce, PhD and Ross Levine, MD, Assistant Members in HOPP have previously held the Geoffrey Beene Junior Faculty Chairs.
+Since the establishment of the Geoffrey Beene Cancer Research Center, twenty-one Geoffrey Beene Graduate Fellowships have been awarded.
+We are proud to announce that in 2014 three Geoffrey Beene Graduate Fellowships were awarded to PhD students Hannah Johnsen, Michael Langberg and Ryan Smith.

 Geoffrey Beene research has resulted in many successes including the latest breakthroughs.